-For applications that make heavy use of cryptography, we recommend the zSeries or S/390 cryptographic hardware and the Integrated Cryptographic Service Facility.
+Note: For applications that make heavy use of cryptography, you should use the zSeries or S/390 cryptographic hardware and the Integrated Cryptographic Service Facility.
 For more information, refer to the zSeries and S/390 Cryptography website.

 Tuning operating systems